-Found 0 - 5 results of 5 programs matching keyword " urban gardening"
+Found 0 - 6 results of 6 programs matching keyword " urban gardening"

+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
 At the age of eleven, Peter D'Amato ordered a Venus flytrap from Famous Monsters magazine; thus began a lifetime of cultivating carnivorous plants.
 His small apartment became an urban jungle, so he moved to Sebastopol, California, the home of California Carnivores, where he grows and sells hundreds of other-worldly plants whose traps range from those small enough to capture protozoa to those big enough to contain a rodent.
 Peter D'Amato of California Carnivores describes how a pitcher plant gets insects drunk and then devours them.
 He also cuts open a plant to find the insects trapped within and to show "what ravenous, gluttonous pigs these plants can be."
 Peter D'Amato of California Carnivores gives us a guided tour of the Venus Flytrap, one of the world's best-known carnivorous plants.
 Sonoma Valley farmer Bob Cannard doesn't fight nature: he collaborates with it.
 The result is bountiful fields of healthy, beautiful plants, some of which end up in the kitchen at Alice Waters' Chez Panisse restaurant in Berkeley, California.
 Here Bob speaks eloquently about appreciating and respecting nature.
 As he says, "it's simple...it's all right there before you."
 Bob Cannard, a Sonoma Valley farmer explains how compost is generated, both by nature and by human gardeners.
 Cannard creates a special compost 'tea' to use on his bountiful crops